 According to Dr. Donato Borrillo, this migration may lead to uterine and organ perforation infections, development of ovarian cysts, and Pelvic Inflammatory Disease.

-Other side effects several women have reported in forums include:
+Other side effects of Mirena coil that several women have reported in forums include:

 Weight Loss after Mirena Removal

 When it comes to weight loss results after Mirena coil removal, there are two types of women: some report losing weight really fast, while others report not being able to lose weight at all.

 Mirena doesn’t list weight gain in its consumer information, but trials have demonstrated that 5 percent of women experience weight gain while using Mirena IUD or coil.

 This may be due to their increased appetite, hormonal changes, or other unrelated causes.